Residential income segregation: A behavioral model of the housing market: Model

-Second, in this paper we only consider a monocentric city where the attractiveness decreases with the distance from the center (differently from Figure \ref{fig:figmodel}).
-This captures the idea of a city where most amenities and job opportunities are concentrated in the center \citep{brueckner1999central}.
-By tuning $A(X)$, our ABM trivially generalizes to cities with arbitrarily distributed attractiveness -- as in Figure \ref{fig:figmodel} --, including polycentric cities \citep{fujita1982multiple,lucas2002internal}, or cities where the rich choose to live in the peripheries \citep{alonso1964location}.
+One remark is important here.
+For simplicity in this paper we only consider a monocentric city where the intrinsic attractiveness $A^0(X)$ decreases with the distance from the center (differently from Figure \ref{fig:figmodel}).
+As we will see, this creates a positive feedback by which rich agents take residence in the center and further increase the total attractiveness $A(X,t)$ there through an increase of the social component $A^S(X,t)$.\footnote{Within our model the social component has a minor effect with respect to the intrinsic component.
+See Section \ref{sec:dynamics}.} This captures the idea of a city where most amenities and job opportunities are concentrated in the center \citep{brueckner1999central}, also normally called Central Business District (CBD) in urban economics \citep{fujita1989urban}.
+By tuning $A^0(X)$, our ABM trivially generalizes to cities with arbitrarily distributed attractiveness -- as in Figure \ref{fig:figmodel} -- including polycentric cities \citep{fujita1982multiple,lucas2002internal}, cities where the rich choose to live in the peripheries \citep{alonso1964location}, or cities with any other shape as studied in urban geography and city planning (see e.g. \citealt{angel2016spatial}).

-The same number $N$ of identical dwellings\footnote{Housing market segmentation can be important \citep{landvoigt2015housing,piazzesi2015segmented}.
-Moreover, apartments are at least heterogeneous for what concerns their size.
-We experimented with heterogeneous size and only found a blurring of the segregation patterns.
-For instance, assuming that with homogeneous size the rich are completely segregated in the center, with heterogenous size some low-income households afford to reside in the center in small apartments.} are available at each location $X \in \Omega$.
-Time is discrete and indexed by $t$.
-The time horizon is infinite.